pybricks/pybricks.github.io/learn/flow-basics/tasks-functions.md

 width="100%"
 %}

 A task may also call _other tasks_.
-In this example, the Twinkle task calls the Square task at the end.
+In this example, the _twinkle_ task calls the _square_ task at the end.
 How many times do you hear the melody when you run this program?
 How many squares does the robot drive?
 Run the program to verify your prediction.